 How to hire a Shopify Google Ads expert in 2026 (and what they should actually deliver)

-Most Shopify stores hire a Google Ads expert who has never installed server-side tracking.
-What to look for, what to pay, the questions that filter recycled ones.
+Most Shopify stores hire a Google Ads expert who skips server-side tracking.
+What to look for, what to pay, and the questions that filter the bad ones.

 Most Shopify stores have hired a Google Ads expert who has never installed server-side tracking.